olcf/hands-on-with-summit/challenges/MPI_Basics/README.md

 Point to Point communication is one way you can finely control how you divide work between processors.
 Point to Point routines involve two and only two processes.
 One process explicitly initiates a send operation and one process explicitly initiates a receive operation.

-In the code that you will work with for this part of the challenge, Process 0 will send a message "Hello!" to process 1.
+In the code that you will work with for this part of the challenge, Process 0 will send a message "hello!" to process 1.
 The two new MPI functions we will use to accomplish this will be MPI_Send and MPI_Recv.
 We will also need the MPI_Comm_rank function that you just learned about to get the ranks of the processes from the communicator.

 Below is the MPI_Send function.
 It is used to send a message from one process to another process.